DesButSchool/Music-Service-UI/toTed.md

 - List all songs in an album or playlist
 - Reorder songs in playlist
 - Add currently selected playlist/album to queue
+- Button to create new playlist
+- Button to delete playlist
+- Search bar